 MODULE 3: Ensuring Quality Teaching

-This module examines theories of teaching effectiveness, highlights the high levels of variation within schools as being the problem we must all solve, and emphasises the importance of effective programming and monitoring of outcomes during the year as key leadership actions to achieve this.
+This module examines the research on culturally responsive and sustaining pedagogical practices and teaching effectiveness and how you can activate the most appropriate research theories in your own school.
+You will consider the most impactful teaching strategies and the degree to which teaching in your school includes those strategies.
+You will have a process for identifying the levels of variation within your school and your role in effective programming and monitoring of outcomes during the year and your key leadership actions to achieve this.
 We then share progress on your individual educational problems and critique steps you are taking and support you in deciding on next steps in the process.

 MODULE 4: Annual Planning

 Using what you have learnt from the year’s work, you have the opportunity to strategically think, plan and start to develop your next improvement steps into a plan for the following year, using data from your context.